 And more importantly, the word budgie is so generic that even if I did have other budgie art on shirts, it probably wouldn’t show up because the category is too crowded.

-Long story short... if my golden keyword is too generic, and someone clicks one of those tags, they're no longer looking at my art, and I probably lose a sale.
+if your golden keyword is too generic, and someone clicks one of those tags, they’re no longer looking at your art, and you’re losing the chance for a sale.

 The most obvious solution would be to put this artwork on as many other products as possible.
-But that's not always wise.
+But that’s not always wise.
 In my example of a budgie beak artwork, it’s not going to look good on a shirt or a backpack.
-People won't wanna buy it, so it'd be a waste of my time to do that.
+People won’t want to buy it, so it’d be a waste of my time to do that.

 So, what else can I do?

-How about if I change my current golden keyword to something else?
+How about if I change my current golden keyword, ‘budgie’, to something else?
 For example, my username, JessicaAmber.

 Using your username as a product tag can be an effective strategy for keeping people looking at your art only, assuming your name is unique enough that nobody else is using it as a tag.

 Let’s go to the published page’s tags…

 With ‘jessicaamber‘ being the new golden keyword, suddenly all the tags in ‘Other Products’ will bring people to pages full of my art!

 What happens if I click ‘jessicaamber t-shirts‘?

-You guessed it - only my products will appear, meaning that all the customer's attention stays on me, hopefully prompting a sale.
+You guessed it – only my products will appear, meaning that all the customer’s attention stays on me.

 There are some cases where there is a better option than your username for the golden keyword.
 And that is when you have a artwork title that is uniquely yours.

 I’ve used ‘thanks its the depression‘ as the golden keyword.
 It’s pretty unique, right?
 I chose this phrase for an artwork in part because there was almost no art using that phrase on Redbubble.